light2802/file-compressor/README.md

 [!title]("flow of code.svg")

 # Some known issues
-The file extension is overwrriten(appended)<br>
+The file extension is overwrriten(appended) when encoding the file so as to save the file extension of the original file<br>
-For ex. if you compress a file with name Demo.txt it creates new file with name Demo.txt.aar Also when you decode this Demo.txt.aar you will get your new file with name Demo.txt.aar.txt<br>
+For ex. if you compress a file with name Demo.txt it creates new file with name Demo.txt.aar<br>
-I know it's a easy fix but I'm lazy ;)<br>
-Also the code only encodes single .txt files.
-Going to work further on multiple files and directories
+Also the code only encodes single files.
+Going to work later on multiple files and directories.